AlejoMorgado/CryptoCoins/README.md

 # Crypto Coins

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Crypt Coin is a React-based web application that allows users to fetch and track the prices of various cryptocurrencies using the CoinGecko API.
+Crypto Coin is a React-based web application that allows users to fetch and track the prices of various cryptocurrencies using the CoinGecko API.
 This project provides a user-friendly interface where users can view a list of crypto coins and click on any coin to visualize its price history over the last 30 days through an interactive graph.

 ## Features